School Reopening Plan

 As we prepare for a successful opening of the 2020-21 school year, the Platte County R-3 School District is doing its best to address the needs of all of our families, while keeping our students and staff safe and healthy.
 Teams and individuals that make up our District, including staff, parents, students, Board of Education, District leadership, and local health authorities have weighed in on our School Reopening Plan.
 It is important to note that circumstances can and likely will change.
 Consequently, this plan is fluid and will change and adapt to respond to new information as it becomes available.
 Click here for a list of frequently asked questions.

-After you have reviewed our School Reopening Plan, we are asking that all families provide a declaration of your choice of learning scenario for the 2020-21 1st semester by August 10 via the e-Form found on Parent Portal, linked here.
-The declaration asks some additional questions regarding transportation and meal services that will assist us with our plans.
+After reveiwing our School Reopening Plan, all families were asked to provide a declaration of your choice of learning scenario for the 2020-21 1st semester by August 10 via the e-Form found on Parent Portal.
+The declaration asked some additional questions regarding transportation and meal services that assisted with plans.

 This plan includes information organized by the following topics: